Libensemble/libensemble/docs/dev_guide/release_management/release_platforms/rel_spack.rst

 Express Summary: Make Fork Identical to Upstream
 ------------------------------------------------

-Quick summary for bringing develop branch on forked repo up to speed with upstream (YOU WILL LOSE ANY CHANGES)::
+Quick summary for bringing the develop branch on a forked repo up to speed with upstream (YOU WILL LOSE ANY CHANGES)::

     git remote add upstream https://github.com/spack/spack.git